-Recommended Prerequisite: Social Studies 10 BC Graduation Program 4 Credits Required Courses - Social Studies 11 or 12 Or 4 Credits Elective Courses ADULT Grad Program 4 Credits Ministry Approved Grade 12 Course 4 Credits - Social Studies 11 or 12
+Recommended Prerequisite: Social Studies 10 4 Credits Required Courses - Social Studies 11 or 12 Or 4 Credits Elective Courses

 PHYSICAL GEOGRAPHY 12

 Physical Geography 12 is a comprehensive course which examines the world around us from both a regional and global perspective using the five themes of geography, namely location, place, human/environmental interaction, movement and regions.
 Learners will investigate physical geography topics such as the cause and effects of plate tectonics, gradational processes, weather and climate, biospheres and energy, and then apply this knowledge to understanding some of the many of the problems associated with managing our environment including various types of pollution and their role in global warming and global dimming.